 Joining the team in 1995, serving as VP Sales and Marketing, and ultimately COO, Longbottom worked closely with founding team (led by CEO Jim McGee) driving significant revenue growth and major account development, resulting in the strategic acquisition by market gorilla Rational Software (now a division of IBM) in 2000 - where many original ObjecTimers continue to innovate and contribute to this day..

 After a direct investment in 2005, Longbottom joined the board as Chairman, and worked closely with company founder to build and grow this venture, attracting important investments from leading funds in California, and Montreal.
-Participating now as an ongoing investor, the venture continues as Interset Software, focused on enterprise threat detection/analyticis.
+Continued investment as Interset Software, led to subsequent acquisition by Micro Focus in 2019.